-Knowing about the room size for a golf simulator can give you a far better simulation experience.
-It’s the first and foremost step before buying a golf simulator.
+Knowing beforehand about the room size a golf simulator for home requires can give you a far better simulation experience.
+It’s the first and foremost step before buying the best in home golf simulator.
 If you don’t have a proper idea of golf simulator room sizes, you cannot have a proper swing.
 And having the wrong swing doesn’t give a good simulation experience.

 Suppose, the simulator you are going to buy requires a 12” length.
 But you have a wider backswing.
 In that case, you may risk hitting the wall with your golf club.
 So for your backswing, you need more than a 12” long simulator.

 See how size really matters.
 Don’t get confused.
-Here we gave you a clear idea based on our deep research and analysis.
+Here you get a clear idea based on our deep research and analysis.
 Just go a step further and find out which size suits you most.

 Table of Content